-For Objective HR-1, the promotion of decent, affordable housing through the construction of affordable rentals, the State anticipated the completion of

-10 units, but completed 36 units in the Na Kahua Hale O Ulu Wini project in the County of Hawaii, 2 units of which are HOME-assisted.
-When all phases are completed, the project will provide 24 transitional units and 72 affordable rental units, 12 of which will be HOME-assisted.
+For Objective HR-1, the promotion of decent, affordable housing through the construction of affordable rentals, the State anticipated the completion of 10 units, but completed 36 units in the Na Kahua Hale O Ulu Wini project in the County of Hawaii, 2 units of which are HOME-assisted..
+When all phases are completed, the project is anticipated to produce 24 transitional units and 72 affordable rental units when completed, some of which will be HOME-assisted.